Am I a loser? I recently asked myself this question.

 Now, I would like to draw your attention to two points:

-- Remember to fill in your License Key (Updates menu, on the right on the above screen capture) to enable automatic updates.
+- Remember to fill in your License Key (see screenshot above) to enable automatic updates.

 Come on: it’s time to discuss each option in detail.

 To activate the module, click on the Activate button.